KriptexCTF/CTF_Tasks/CRYPTO/A_strange_signal/README.md

-Late in the evening, Shannon and Fano managed to intercept a strange signal.
+Late in the evening, agents Shannon and Fano managed to intercept a signal sent by an enemy submarine.

-Try to understand what it was about.
+A strange text and bit pattern was received.

+Help agents understand what is being said in an encrypted message.

 Good luck)